mmore500/conduit/README.md

   uit::Mesh<Spec>::submesh_t& my_nodes
 ) {

-  // goal: for each output in each node, print out info about who received what
+  // goal: for each input to each node, print out info about who received what
   // message
   for (size_t node_id = 0; node_id < my_nodes.size(); ++node_id) {